Code-Institute-Submissions/ProjectTwo/README.md

 ## Features

 ### Existing Features
-- Database used has been altered to reflect information i want to show users by adding new data, removing old data, amending data to fit my needs.
+- Database used has been altered to reflect information i want to show users by adding new data, removing old data, amending data to fit my requirements.
+- When pressing on the education header line, more information will slide toggle and it to the user.
+- The contact form has validation requirements and JS alert once the user has completed the form correctly.
+- Images will change styling when hovered over
+- Buttons on About page will show more information when pressed.

 ### Features Left to Implement
-- Extra form css validation
+- Extra graph formats to be added to showcase campaign
 ## Tech Used
 ### This Includes:
 - [Flask](http://flask.pocoo.org/)